bobbravo2/iframe-hacking/README.md

 - Consider using `postMessage()` for more structured communication
 - Implement proper Content Security Policy (CSP) headers
 - Be aware of clickjacking vulnerabilities with iframes

+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.
+The workflow:

+1. Triggers on every push to the `main` branch
+2. Deploys all static files (HTML, CSS, JS) to GitHub Pages
+3. Makes the demo accessible at: https://bobbravo2.github.io/iframe-hacking/

+**Note:** The Express server (`server.js`) is only needed for local development.
+GitHub Pages serves the HTML files directly as static content.

+### Manual Deployment

+You can also trigger a deployment manually:
+1. Go to the repository on GitHub
+2. Click on "Actions" tab
+3. Select "Deploy to GitHub Pages" workflow
+4. Click "Run workflow"

 ## License